 Courses Recently Taught

 This course is the second in a one-year introductory physics sequence.
 Topics include wave phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
 When possible, examples relate to life science contexts.
 The course combines lectures, in-class exercises, homework assignments and examinations.
 Knowledge of calculus is not required.
 This course does not count toward the physics major.
 Prerequisite: PHYS 130 and concurrent enrollment in PHYS 136.
 Offered every spring.

 This lecture course is the first in a three-semester, calculus-based introduction to physics (PHYS 140, 145 and 240).
 Topics include the kinematics and dynamics of particles and solid objects; work and energy; linear and angular momentum; and gravitational, electrostatic and magnetic forces.
 PHYS 140 is recommended for students who might major in physics and is appropriate for students majoring in other sciences and mathematics, particularly those who are considering careers in engineering.
 The course combines lectures, in-class exercises, homework assignments and examinations.
 This course is required for the physics major.
-Prerequisite: concurrent enrollment in MATH 111, (if not previously taken) and PHYS 141 (first-year students) or PHYS 131 (sophomore students).
+Prerequisite: concurrent enrollment or credit for MATH 111 and concurrent enrollment in PHYS 141 (first-year students) or PHYS 131 (sophomore students).
 Open only to first-year and sophomore students.
 Offered every fall.

 This laboratory course is a corequisite for all students enrolled in PHYS 145.
 The course meets one afternoon each week and is organized around weekly experiments exploring the phenomena of waves, optics, X-rays, and atomic and nuclear physics.
 Lectures cover the theory and instrumentation required to understand each experiment.
 Experimental techniques include the use of lasers, X-ray diffraction and fluorescence, optical spectroscopy, and nuclear counting and spectroscopy.
 Students are introduced to computer-assisted graphical and statistical analysis of data, as well as the analysis of experimental uncertainty.
 This course is required for the physics major.
 Prerequisite: PHYS 131 or 141 and concurrent enrollment in PHYS 145.
 Offered every spring.